stanichor/stanichor.github.io/_posts/2025-07-17-rat-demographics.md

 ### Summary

-The 2009 LessWrong racial proportions were atypical, with 94% of survey respondents identifying as White—statistically significantly higher than any other year (based on 90% confidence intervals).
+The 2009 LessWrong racial proportions were atypical, with 94% of survey respondents identifying as White—significantly higher than any other year.
 By 2012, that proportion had declined to 86%.
 From 2012 to 2024, LessWrong saw a steady decrease in the proportion of White respondents (~8 percentage points, from 86% to 78%), alongside increases in Asians (~2 percentage points, from 6.6% to 8.5%), Middle Easterners (~2 percentage points, from 0.3% to 2.6%), and those selecting "Other" (~2 percentage points, from 2.8% to 4.8%).

 In contrast, SSC/ACX racial proportions have remained stable from 2017 to 2024: ~87% White, ~6% Asian (3.5% East Asian + 2.5% Indian), 2.3% Hispanic, 1.0% Middle Eastern, 0.5% Black, and 3.0% selecting "Other".